Karagul/stream/README.md

 # finance
-finance web tool using flask and request
+finance web tool using the oxf protocol, flask micro web framework  and request for HTTP